Assessing and offsetting impacts on biodiversity

 Principles for the use of biodiversity offsets

-The Government recently announced a new set of offset principles for major projects.
-For other projects, the Office of Environment and Heritage (OEH) will continue to apply its principles for the use of biodiversity offsets in NSW.
+The Government recently announced a new Biodiversity Offsets Policy for Major Projects.
+For other projects, OEH will continue to apply its principles for the use of biodiversity offsets in NSW.